deshwalmahesh/NSE-Stock-Scanner/README.md

 Supports:
 1. Auto risk management: Entry ( Default is buy above above High and Stop-loss Below the lower of current close or prev close; can also be overridden), Target (default is based on 1:2), Expected Change (how much change you are expecting from it to give you a realistic measure)
 2. Risk Control and Management: (Whether you should buy the stocks or not based on your risk apetite and budget, it suggests you stocks)
+3. Breakout Support: Stocks which are in tight consolidation for the past `n` days within `x%` range of recent candle.
+Might breakout
+4. CCI
+6. MACD
+7. Stochastic
-3. Ichimoku Suggestion (Count out of 3 conditions: Lines Crossing or not, Chikou Lagging inside Prices or Not, Cloud Below the Price or Not)
+8. Ichimoku Suggestion (Count out of 3 conditions: Lines Crossing or not, Chikou Lagging inside Prices or Not, Cloud Below the Price or Not)
-4. Moving Average Support (Whether Price is on the Above Side of Moving Average or not)
+9. Moving Average Support (Whether Price is on the Above Side of Moving Average or not)
-5. Bollinger Bands (2 STD Positive and Negative Bollinger Band Support)
+10. Bollinger Bands (2 STD Positive and Negative Bollinger Band Support)
-6. RSI Value ( Relative Strength Index)
+11. RSI Value ( Relative Strength Index)
-7. ATR Value (Average True Range)
+12. ATR Value (Average True Range)
-8. ADX (Directional Index to give you idea about momentum)
+13. ADX (Directional Index to give you idea about momentum)
-9. Stock Movement: Rising or Falling ( `x%` (Default is 5%) near 52 Week high or Low.
+14. Stock Movement: Rising or Falling ( `x%` (Default is 5%) near 52 Week high or Low.
-10. Journal Analysis: Fetches the Spreadsheet where you have provided the data for buy and sell for future analysis [Refer to this](https://drive.google.com/file/d/1JipUU6Im1YVKSdufw4VHitwS010nFigL/view)
+15. Journal Analysis: Fetches the Spreadsheet where you have provided the data for buy and sell for future analysis [Refer to this](https://drive.google.com/file/d/1JipUU6Im1YVKSdufw4VHitwS010nFigL/view)
-11. Automatic New Stock data Change and Download
+16. Automatic New Stock data Change and Download
-12. Moving Average Crossover strategy: Gives you stocks if Moving Average 1 (Fast, say 50) crosses above Moving Average 2 (slow, say 200) within `N` days.
+17. Moving Average Crossover strategy: Gives you stocks if Moving Average 1 (Fast, say 50) crosses above Moving Average 2 (slow, say 200) within `N` days.

 _______________________________________________________________________________________________________________________________
 **[Intra-Day Trading](https://groww.in/p/intraday-trading/#:~:text=Intraday%20trading%20is%20the%20process,earn%20profits%20from%20stock%20trading.)**: